sreyas-cheviri/passgen/README.md

 - Click "Generate new password" to create a password.
 - Use the "COPY" button to copy the password to the clipboard.

-## License
-This project is open-source under the [MIT License](LICENSE).

 ---

-Happy password generating! 😊